writethedocs/www/docs/conf/eu/2015/news/announcing-eu-presentations.md

 template: 2015/eu/blog.html

-# Announcing Presentations and Speakers
+# Announcing Presentations, Speakers, and Schedule

 Our talk selection process has just wrapped up and we're eager to announce the presentations for this year's conference.
-Each year we select talks that emphasize intersections between tech writers and developers, because we all have so much to learn from each other.
+Each year we select talks that emphasize intersections between tech writers, developers, designers, and translators, because we all have so much to learn from each other.

+## Schedule

+The high-level schedule for the conference is now available [here][schedule].
+We will post details about venues and final talk assignments in the next few weeks.

 ## Presentations